bioinfojh/TestExAC/doc/readme.txt

-# TestExAC
-Test vcf annotation with ExAC API
-This small package is written in c# and built with .Net Core 2.2.3 with command ‚Äúdotnet.exe publish -c Release -r win10-x64 --self-contained‚Äù.
+This small package is written in c# and built with .Net Core 2.2.3 with command ìdotnet.exe publish -c Release -r win10-x64 --self-containedî.
 And you do need .Net Core 2.2 runtime on your computer to run it.

-To run it, download the whole package into one folder, E.g., on windows, download the ‚ÄúTestExAC\bin\Release\netcoreapp2.2\win10-x64\publish‚Äù folder and run the TestExAC.exe in that folder as ‚ÄúTestExAc myvcf.vcf myoutput.txt‚Äù to test the program.
+To run it, download the whole package into one folder, E.g., on windows, download the ìTestExAC\bin\Release\netcoreapp2.2\win10-x64\publishî folder and run the TestExAC.exe in that folder as ìTestExAc myvcf.vcf myoutput.txtî to test the program.
 One example output file (example_output.txt) is also included in the folder.

-Or you can compile the source code and regenerate the executable Linux, OSX and other platforms.
+Or you can compile the source code and regenerate the executable.
 (Can use Visual Studio Code or visual studio).

 The package can be used to parse VCF file and then annotate with ExAC API.
 For demo purpose, it is written mostly as a skeleton to support general VCF file parsing and the annotation processing.
 It can be further extended to a version with full functions in the future.
 Requirements and strategy:
 1. Type of variation, if there are multiple possibilities, annotate with the most deleterious possibility.
-The VCF file has ‚ÄúType‚Äù in the ‚ÄúINFO‚Äù field and we can extract that as it is.
-And ExAC also return the detailed ‚ÄúConsequence‚Äù to transcripts, we will parse and export the most deleterious consequence along with its associated gene/transcripts.
-Some variants do not have mapping at ExAC site, so the consequence will be annotated as ‚Äú.‚Äù.
+The VCF file has ìTypeî in the ìINFOî field and we can extract that as it is.
+And ExAC also return the detailed ìConsequenceî to transcripts, we will parse and export the most deleterious consequence along with its associated gene/transcripts.
+Some variants do not have mapping at ExAC site, so the consequence will be annotated as ì.î.
 Alternatively, we could load the reference library and gene model to do some prediction ourselves, that is outside the scope of this demo project, will be left to future coding.
 2. Depth of sequence coverage at the site of variation.
-Use ‚ÄúDP‚Äù field of the ‚ÄúINFO‚Äù, notice this is the depth combining all samples
+Use ìDPî field of the ìINFOî, notice this is the depth combining all samples
 3. Number of reads supporting the variant.
-Use ‚ÄúAO‚Äù fields for each alternative allele variant and ‚ÄúRO‚Äù field in ‚ÄúINFO‚Äù for reference allele
+Use ìAOî fields for each alternative allele variant and ìROî field in ìINFOî for reference allele
 4. Percentage of reads supporting the variant versus those supporting reference reads.
-For each variant, use AO/RO, you might get infinity if RO = 0; alternative, we probably can report AO/DP + ‚Äú:‚Äù+RO/DP if try to avoid infinit.
+For each variant, use AO/RO, you might get infinity if RO = 0; alternative, we probably can report AO/DP + ì:î+RO/DP if try to avoid infinit.
 5. Allele frequency of variant from Broad Institute ExAC Project API Use /rest/variant and parse the variant section of the json output
 6. Additional optional information from ExAC that you feel might be relevant.